Where there is a will there is a way: Reflections on the Rwandan genocide

 Donate today and help some of the world's poorest people.Donate now

-Learn how a community-led approach to healthcare and nutrition is positively impacting malnutrition levels in a Burundian refugee camp in Rwanda.
+A community-led approach to healthcare and nutrition is positively impacting malnutrition levels in a Burundian refugee camp in Rwanda.

 Since July 2015, Concern Worldwide, together with our partner organisation American Refugee Committee (ARC), has been providing essential services to Burundian refugees arriving in the Mahama refugee camp, in the eastern province of Rwanda.
 Many of the refugees arrive from Burundi suffering from severe malnutrition and other medical complications after their long journey.
 Concern’s work in the camp focuses on tackling malnutrition by providing lifesaving food and community education programmes about nutrition.
 By engaging with local community members and training them as Community Health Workers and Group Facilitators, Concern has been pioneering a community approach to nutrition in Mahama.